|

 angry.
 Also, like all readers of Katydid, he was also reasonable and

+good humored enough to realize his part in the process.
 While this might be an effective lead generation tactic, it's not a

 sound marketing strategy.
 The Brand Messaging on the Filter Queen site